Raise A Reader

-The Canucks for Kids Fund is proud to support the annual Raise-a-Reader campaign put on by the Postmedia Group.
-The Postmedia Raise-a-Reader campaign exists to empower today’s children and families with tools to improve their reading skills.
-These skills are the foundation for lifelong learning that significantly affects the quality of life and the health and social economic well-being of individuals, families and communities.
+The Canucks for Kids Fund is proud to support the annual Raise A Reader campaign put on by the Vancouver Sun.
+The Vancouver Sun Raise A Reader campaign exists to empower today’s children and families with tools to improve their reading skills.
+These skills are the foundation for lifelong learning that significantly affects the quality of life and the health and socioeconomic well-being of individuals, families and communities.

 Several newspapers across Canada are in support of family literacy; the various newspapers are raising awareness and funds through sponsorship and various fundraising events, including Raise A Reader Day when volunteers hawk their local newspaper in exchange for a donation.

-Last year Raise-a-Reader Day take place on Wednesday, September 25, 2013 from 7:00am - 9:00am on street corners in downtown Vancouver.
+This year's Raise A Reader Day takes place on Wednesday, September 24, 2014, from 7:00 am - 9:00 am on street corners in downtown Vancouver.
 Look for Canucks players and alumni and purchase a copy of the Vancouver Sun from them to help raise funds and awareness!

 All funds the Canucks for Kids Fund receives from the Raise A Reader campaign goes directly to the Canucks Family Education Centre.